aimilinachaperon/aimilinachaperon.github.io/README.md

 # Aimilina is Graduating College!

-## Join us in celebrating Aimilina's graduation from the University of Texas at San Antonio!
+## Join us in celebrating Lina's graduation from the University of Texas at San Antonio!

 - Date and time of commencement ceremony: Saturday, December 14, 2024 at 10:00 AM
 - Where: The Alamodome ~ 100 Montana St San Antonio, TX 78203, United States